Janicejay/Janicejay/README.md

 Hi, I’m janice
 FRONT END DEVELOPER
-looking to build responsive projects, solving real-world problems and learning about the intriguing tech world i'm currently training to be a full stack developer
+looking to build responsive projects, solve real-world problems and learning about the intriguing tech world i'm currently training to be a full stack developer

 <!---